deyvid-duarte/todo-golang/README.md

-# GoLang To-Do
+# GoLang CRUD

-A simple to-do list with authentication created with golang and mysql
+A simple user CRUD created with golang and sqlite

-Obs.: This project was created to practice the go lang
+Obs.: This project was created to practice GOLANG